Murder Inc. (rap group)

-Murder Inc. was an American East Coast hip hop supergroup, formed by New York record executive Irv Gotti in 1995.

-The trio was composed of three of the most prominent rappers in the music industry at the time, Jay-Z, DMX, and Ja Rule.
-The trio first appeared on fellow New York-based rapper Mic Geronimo's song "Time to Build".
-The trio went on to appear on the cover of the June 1999 issue of American hip-hop magazine XXL.
+Murder Inc. was an American East Coast hip hop supergroup composed of Jay-Z, DMX, and Ja Rule, formed by record executive Irv Gotti in 1995.
+They first appeared in tandem on fellow New York-based rapper Mic Geronimo's 1995 song "Time to Build."
+After each gaining commercial success, the trio later appeared on the cover for the June 1999 issue of the hip-hop magazine XXL.

-Albeit short-lived, "Murder Inc." was rebranded by Irv Gotti in a namesake record label that he co-founded in 1998, in which Ja Rule was signed.
+"Murder Inc." was rebranded by Irv Gotti to a namesake record label that he co-founded in 1998; Ja Rule was signed to the label and served as its flagship artist.
+Shortly afterward, the group disbanded in 2000 due to internal conflicts.